 Before you even consider purchasing any equipment I would encourage you to read my post on how to make wood pellets.
 The general principles apply to making pellets from any biomass material.

 So when it comes down to it, is burning grass pellets made from lawn clippings really worth it?
-While a cheaper alternative to wood pellets they could seriously damage your pellet stove or boiler.
+While they are a cheaper alternative to wood pellets they could seriously damage your pellet stove or boiler.
 Even if you are within the warranty period of the pellet stove.
-The manufacturer will be able to tell that you have not been using approved wood pellets to cause that type of damage.
+The pellet stove manufacturer will be able to tell that you have not been using approved/graded wood pellets to cause that type of damage.
 With many pellet stoves, using anything other than premium wood pellets will void its warranty.
-While grass pellets made from lawn clippings is not a viable alternative to wood pellets, fuel pellets made from hemp actually have a lot of potential.
+While grass pellets made from lawn clippings are not a viable alternative to wood pellets, fuel pellets made from hemp actually have a lot of potential.